Suburb overview

 • Median mortgage sits above the Queensland state median — entry costs are stretched.

 Dutton Park is a smaller community of 2,134 — about 39% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 At $90,428/year, household income in Dutton Park is within 0% of the Queensland median ($90,298), placing the suburb firmly in the state's mainstream demographic band.
-Rent of $390/week (71% coverage of the $2,368/month median mortgage) leaves a gap of roughly $678/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $650/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,817/month — about 119% of the $2,368/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 3 km from the Brisbane CBD, Dutton Park sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.
 Only 38% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 22% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 22% of household income — a dated but useful sanity check on tenant affordability.

 How Dutton Park stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Dutton Park sits above the state median; negative means below.